kelvin-keegen/veracrypt-offline-installer/README.md

 ## Version Information

 - Script Version: 1.0
-- Tested with VeraCrypt: 1.26.7
+- Tested with VeraCrypt: 1.26.24 (latest stable as of May 2025)
 - Tested on Ubuntu: 20.04, 22.04

 ## License